-Co-workers who don’t do their jobs and make yours harder.
+Teaching colleagues who don’t do their jobs and make yours harder

-Part of our job as teachers is to set an example for students, so it’s frustrating when incompetent, lazy, or dishonest people infiltrate the school system.
-It can be tempting to take on the case of underperforming co-workers, but pick your battles carefully, especially if you don’t know the background.
+Part of a teacher’s job is to set an example for students, so it’s frustrating when incompetent, lazy, or dishonest people infiltrate the school system.
+It can be tempting to tackle the case of an under-performing coworkers, but pick your battles carefully—especially if you don’t know the background.
 Your principal may already be trying to get rid of this person.
 Or, your principal may be related to this person.
-With that being said, always refuse if you are asked to cover for someone else’s irresponsibility in a way that weighs on your conscience or gets you in trouble.
+With that being said, always try to refuse if you are asked to cover for someone else’s irresponsibility in a way that weighs on your conscience or gets you in trouble.

-In a few unfortunate cases, you may run into colleagues who are rude, mean-spirited, nasty, horrendous people who don’t make the Earth a better place.
-Here, consider your own personality and your relationship with the person in question.
+In a few unfortunate cases, you may have colleagues who are rude, mean-spirited, nasty, horrendous people who don’t make the Earth a better place.
+I wish I could offer an answer that would work in every case.
+I don’t.
+But, as a starting point, consider your own personality and your relationship with the person in question.
 In some cases, standing up for yourself prevents people from bullying you in the future.
 Other times, it’s better to let an incident slide than to take on a new enemy.
-In either case, don’t let the actions of a few rude people keep you from getting to know your other co-workers.
-The more friends you have, the less one person’s attitude will matter.
+In either case, don’t let the actions of a few rude people keep you from getting to know your other colleagues.
+The more positive relationships you have, the less one person’s attitude will matter.

 How to make sure you aren’t the difficult co-worker.

 Even if your co-workers are (mostly) the problem, there are things you can do to help make things go more smoothly with your colleagues.
-Here are a few pieces of workplace etiquette that apply to all teachers but are especially good tips for rookies:
+Here are a few pieces of workplace etiquette that will be especially helpful for teachers.